 - operating PAYE based on the information per the form P45 (which you should have received from your first employer and given to your second employer); or

 - on a month 1 or week 1 (or 'emergency') basis.

 HMRC reconcile everyone’s tax position at the end of the year and if you owe tax they will send you a form P800 or Simple Assessment to collect it.
-You can find out more about this in the ‘employed section’ of our website.
+You can find out more about this in the employment section.

 If you have any queries relating to your notice of coding, form P800, Simple Assessment or other tax matters you can contact HMRC.